HMS Sylvia (1897): Construction and career

 She was laid down on 13 July 1896 at the William Doxford and Sons shipyard at Pallion, Sunderland and launched on 3 July 1897.
 During her builder's trials she made her contracted speed requirement.
 She was completed and accepted by the Royal Navy in January 1899.

-After commissioning she was assigned to the Devonport Flotilla and spent her entire career in Home Waters.
+After commissioning she was assigned to the Portsmouth Instructional Flotilla and spent her entire career in Home Waters.

 In March 1900 she was commissioned by Lieutenant William Bowden-Smith and the crew of HMS Chamois to take her place in the Instructional Flotilla.

 She underwent repairs to re-tube her boilers during spring 1902, and was in the dockyard at Sheerness to repair defects in her steering gear in September that year.

 On 30 August 1912 the Admiralty directed all destroyer classes were to be designated by alpha characters starting with the letter 'A'.
 Since her design speed was 30-knots and she had three funnels she was assigned to the C class.
 After 30 September 1913, she was known as a C class destroyer and had the letter C painted on the hull below the bridge area and on either the fore or aft funnel.